Wellington’s Beers at the Basin Festival is back on Saturday 26th November 2022!

 Topping Up Currency

-If you need to top up at the event, just head to one of our Top Up Stands / Banks or roaming Top Up Staff.
+If you need to top up at the Festival, just head to one of our Top Up Stands / Banks or roaming Top Up Staff.

 Once a Wristband has been activated, there is no further top-up charge.

-Festival currency refunds will be available at any of the festival banks and then online only from Monday 11th December to Sunday 24th December (midnight).
-Refunds will then be processed weekly on a Friday.
-Just make sure you hang on to your Event Wristband as you’ll need the number printed on it to claim your refund.
+Festival currency refunds will be available at no charge at any of the Festival banks and then online only from Monday 28th November to Sunday 11th December (midnight).
+Refunds will then be processed weekly, please note AWOP charges a Bank Fee for all online refunds.
+Just make sure you hang on to your Festival Wristband as you’ll need the number printed on it to claim your refund.